 But, with power, comes responsibility, and we all have a role to play in helping our young people harness the force of technology for the betterment of our world.

 It’s no secret that our society, and in particular our young people, are misusing technology and becoming addicted to digital media.
+Thus the impact of technology on society is resulting in the negative way.

 The annually released World Happiness Report sponsored by the United Nations shows that Americans are unhappier than ever and experts point to the overdependence on digital media as one of the reasons.